The Best Baby Swings of 2023

 Frequently Asked Questions

 What is the Best Baby Swing?
-For this year, the best overall baby swing is the 4moms mamaRoo Baby Swing, offering comfort, versatility, and soothing motions that will definitely relax and lull your baby to sleep.
+For this year, the best overall baby swing is the 4moms mamaRoo Baby Swing, offering comfort, versatility, and soothing motions that will definitely relax soothe your little one.
 In our testing, it was the best combination of features, comfort, and reliability!

 Are Baby Swings Good for Babies?
 The American Academy of Pediatrics (AAP) and recent scientific data suggest that: 1) infants under 4 months of age should only use the most reclined swing position, 2) parents should check swing safety to prevent tipping and folding, 3) shoulder straps should be used if the incline comes up more than 50 degrees, 4) toys on mobiles should be out of reach, 5) always check weight limits before placing a baby in a swing, 6) the seat should stay relatively flat during swinging to prevent tipping, and 7) if your baby falls asleep in the swing, you should move him or her to a firm sleeping surface (bassinet, crib).
 These precautions will increase the safety of baby swings and reduce the risks of suffocation, airway closure, tipping, and poor hip and back development due to an inappropriate ergonomic position.